Plant DetailShow Menu

 • Leaves opposite, ovate, ciliate

-• Flowers rotate
+• Flowers rotate, bluish

-Insects, Diseases, and Other Plant Problems: This evergreen can spread aggressively, becoming invasive as it spread to adjacent beds and lawns, particularly in southern locations.
+Insects, Diseases, and Other Plant Problems: This evergreen can spread aggressively, becoming invasive as it spreads to adjacent beds and lawns, particularly in southern locations.
 In locations where its aggressive growth is unchecked, it can crowd out native plants and degrade animal habitats.
 Insects that may affect this plant include nematodes and aphids.
 Disease issues include root rot, leaf spot and blight.
 It is a known host to a bacterium that may cause Pierce's disease, a deadly disease for grapevines.

 See this plant in the following landscapes: